 Although the developers of Agile philosophy have their roots in software development, these days Agile strategies are used to manage projects across a variety of industries: publishing, education, and automotive, to name a few.

-Since Eaton teaches all six Agile courses offered through the University of Minnesota’s College of Continuing and Professional Studies, he’s in a great position to help us understand how professionals are learning and incorporating Agile methodologies in their professional lives.
+Since Eaton teaches six Agile courses offered through the University of Minnesota’s College of Continuing and Professional Studies, he’s in a great position to help us understand how professionals are learning and incorporating Agile methodologies in their professional lives.
 Here’s his take.

 What type of professional is interested in learning Agile?